AKEric/skinner/README.md

 * Supports Maya’s linear, dual-quat, and weight-blended 'Skinning Methods':  What state its in during export will be the state applied during import.
 * Not so much a feature, but an FYI:  Skinner only suppots skinCluster node's who's 'Normalize Weights' value is set to 'Interactive' (1): It does not support 'None' (0), or 'Post' (2).
 If Skinner encounters such a non-conforming skinCluster, it'll prompt the user to 'auto-convert' it to 'interactive' before the operation is done (v1.0.14).
 If the user cancels, no work is done.
 Basically: ```skinCluster.normalizeWeights = 1```.
 * Not UV dependent (other skin tools on the market operate on UVs).
-* Full featuerd backend API (fully docstringed with with Py3 type hint notation) ready to be plugged into your pipeline code.
+* Full featured backend API (fully docstringed with Py3 type hint notation) ready to be plugged into your pipeline code.
 * Verbose and robust results printed to the Script Editor / returned by the API for your own pipeline’s consumption.
 * Full integration into your teams version control software.
 * Introspection/printing of data in the custom ```.sknr``` file format (binary pickled Python data).